finos/FDC3/website/versioned_docs/version-2.0/api/ref/DesktopAgent.md

 Returns an `IntentResolution` object, see [`raiseIntent()`](#raiseintent) for details.

-If a target app for the intent cannot be found with the criteria provided or the user either closes the resolver UI or otherwise cancels resolution, the promise MUST be rejected with an `Error` object with a `message` chosen from the [`ResolveError`](Errors#resolveerror) enumeration.
+If a target intent and app cannot be found with the criteria provided or the user either closes the resolver UI or otherwise cancels resolution, the promise MUST be rejected with an `Error` object with a `message` chosen from the [`ResolveError`](Errors#resolveerror) enumeration.
 If a specific target `app` parameter was set, but either the app or app instance is not available, the promise MUST be rejected with an `Error` object with either the `ResolveError.TargetAppUnavailable` or `ResolveError.TargetInstanceUnavailable` string as its `message`.

 #### Example